ever-co/ever-gauzy/README.md

 ## Contributors

+See our contributors list in [CONTRIBUTORS.md](https://github.com/ever-co/ever-gauzy/blob/develop/.github/CONTRIBUTORS.md).
-View full list of our [contributors](https://github.com/ever-co/ever-gauzy/graphs/contributors).
+You can also view full list of our [contributors tracked by Github](https://github.com/ever-co/ever-gauzy/graphs/contributors).

 ## Contact Us